This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 ‘Vegan’ in cosmetics can refer to an entire brand that is 100% Vegan or a specific product is vegan.

 In the case of Not Your Mother’s, not all of their products are vegan.
 But they have some products that are suitable for vegans.

 How to know which of Not Your Mother’s products are vegan?

-Below is what’s currently stated on Not Your Mother’s official website about its use of keratin protein extracts:
+The following is a screenshot of what’s currently stated on Not Your Mother’s website about its vegan claims: